brandur/sorg/content/fragments/zcoin-language-safety.md

 introduce bugs of this severity just because you haven't divined the use of the right tool or perscribed to a particular development doctrine, then the language is _not safe_.
-Its users will never be perfectly educated, and this problem is bound to repeat itself endlessly.
+No language's users will ever be perfectly educated, and as a result this kind of problem is bound to repeat itself until the end of time wherever it's possible for it to happen.

 Consensus on values around language design is hard to come by, but the features that newer languages all agree on